vishvAsa/notes/economics/financial_services/banking/01_Operation.md

 - Highly rated app.
 - min balance 25k.
 No neft etc. fees.
 No ATM fees, free debit card, unlimited withdrawals from any ATM, 2L/day limit.
 4.5% interest rate.

+#### Customer service ladder
+- Branch
+  - experienced very poor service (including false claims) and follow-up when adding a joint account.
+Remote customer service is markedly better - though they often redirect back to the branch.
+  - Some branch staff respond to whatsapp queries (either in kind or by phone) - till they decide not to.
+  - Emailing sahakarnagar.branch AT idfcfirstbank yielded no results.
+- Customer service help-line (oft experienced 5min wait time).
+  - Can register complaint [online](https://www.idfcfirstbank.com/customer-service).
+This will lead to a call-back.
+- banker AT idfcfirstbank .
+- Final recourse - head.customerservice AT idfcfirstbank

+##### Tracking
+- Service request numbers are given.
+- Often, no email notification is received for change in service request status.
+- Status (but nothing else) can be tracked on mobile app (only numbers are displayed - no context info).
+On net banking, they are not displayed.

 ### Others
 - Axis
   - App rating 4.7.
 Much fees.